sqv

 returns exit code 0

-on success, everything else signifies a failure.
-Its output contains the fingerprints of the certificates for which a successful verification was possible.
+on success; anything else signifies a failure.
+Its output contains the fingerprints of the certificates for which verification succeeded.

 --not-after

-to pass a date to ensure that the signature was made after that time.
+checks that the signature was made after the given date.

 The keyring passed via --keyring

 can contain more than one certificate, so you can use a collection of trusted certificates.
-In case you want to ensure several valid signatures at once, use --signatures
+If you want to ensure that several signatures are valid at once (for example, if you need to corroborate a file's integrity from several independent sources), use --signatures

-together with the number of necessary valid signatures to pass the test.
+together with the number of necessary valid signatures required to pass the test.

 $ sqv --keyring my_trusted_certs.asc --signatures 3 --signature-file ...

-This example only succeeds if 3 valid signatures made with certificates from my_trusted_certs.asc
+This example only succeeds if three valid signatures made with certificates from my_trusted_certs.asc

 are found.